Silvertown explosion: Popular culture

 The Silvertown Explosion is dramatised in the LWT TV series Upstairs, Downstairs (series 4, episode 9, "Another Year").
 Scullery maid Ruby Finch had left her employer, the Bellamy family at 165 Eaton Place, to work in a munitions factory for the war effort.
 The explosion is not only heard at the home of her former employer in Belgravia, but it literally rocks the house.
 The residents can see a great fire in the distance, "down the river somewhere".
 Ruby makes her way back to the house and relates her account of being in the factory when the explosion occurred.
 She is in deep shock and her face is covered in a sulphurous yellow residue.

-In Pat Mills's comic-strip, Charley's War, the hero, Charley Bourne, is wounded on the Somme and returns home to Silvertown to be confronted by the aftermath of the explosion.
+In Pat Mills's comic strip, Charley's War, the hero, Charley Bourne, is wounded on the Somme and returns home to Silvertown to be confronted by the aftermath of the explosion.
 Several subsequent strips depict a Zeppelin raid on the munitions factories in the area and deal with the residents' fears of a repeat of the disaster.

-In the Charlie Higson Young Bond novel Double or Die, Brunner Mond is one of the cryptic clues and reference is made to the explosion.
+In the Charlie Higson Young Bond novel Double or Die, Brunner Mond is one of the cryptic clues, and reference is made to the explosion.

+In A Study in Murder by Robert Ryan, the explosion blows in the windows of a hotel where Mrs. Gregson is dining, despite being located miles away from the factory.

+Vera Brittain reports a curious effect of the explosion in her WWI autobiography, Testament of Youth: "Years afterwards a journalist friend told me that on the evening of this disaster she was working in her room in Bayswater when the drawn blind suddenly lifted without a sound, remained horizontal in the air for a moment or two, and then slowly dropped.
+There was no wind, and she had heard no noise.
+She said it was the most terrifying experience that she had ever been through."

+In Juliet West's 2014 novel Before the Fall, the main character's best friend is a munitions factory worker who is badly burned in the Silvertown explosion.